 Use silent scream-singing

-I know that when you think of scream-singing you probably imagine yourself to scream as loudly as possible.
-The roble is that if you are a beginner singer you do not have the necessary strength and the vocal stamina to keep up with screaming as loud as possible.
+I know that when you think of scream-singing you probably imagine yourself screaming as loudly as possible.
+The problem is that if you are a beginner singer you do not have the necessary strength and the vocal stamina to keep up with screaming as loud as possible.
 First, you should focus on silent scream-singing, this way you will not hurt your voice and you will even be able to practice for longer periods of time.

 The breaks don’t have to be long, around 5-10 minutes at a time would be enough to give your vocal cords a well-deserved rest.
 While you are resting also take a couple of sips of water even if you are not thirsty, just remember that you should only drink room temperature water as cold water will actually compress your vocal cords and make it difficult to scream.